kategable/nx/docs/blog/2024-09-16-announcing-your-monorepo-world-speakers-pt-2.md

 authors: ['Mike Hartington']
 tags: [monorepo-world]
 cover_image: /blog/images/2024-09-16/mw-blog-post.avif
+description: Introducing the second wave of speakers for Monorepo World conference, featuring experts from Aspect Build Systems, Trunk.io, and other companies sharing insights on Python monorepos, Bazel, and merge queues at scale.
 ---

 [Monorepo World](https://monorepo.world) is our two-track conference bringing together experts in developer tooling and of course, monorepos.
-We’re thrilled to share some of this year's speakers, including folks from Aspect Build Systems, Trunk.io, Aviator Technologies, and Postman.
-Without further ado, let’s meet your speakers!
+We're thrilled to share some of this year's speakers, including folks from Aspect Build Systems, Trunk.io, Aviator Technologies, and Postman.
+Without further ado, let's meet your speakers!

 ## Python Monorepos with Bazel

 [Alex Eagle](https://x.com/Jakeherringbone), Aspect Build Systems

-Bazel is Google’s open source incremental build tool made for extreme scalability and support for many languages.
-Let’s look at how Bazel can provide features like CI/CD, building and testing, as well as formatting/linting in a Python environment.
+Bazel is Google's open source incremental build tool made for extreme scalability and support for many languages.
+Let's look at how Bazel can provide features like CI/CD, building and testing, as well as formatting/linting in a Python environment.

 ## Merge Queues at Scale